Eligibility and Rules for Membership of the Benenden Village Trust

 4. Membership is free for all agreeing to communicate with the Trust by email alone.
 Membership shall be £5 per year if postal communication is required.
-The clerk will keep a record of all members in accordance with provisions of relevant data protection legislation.
+The Manager will keep a record of all members in accordance with provisions of relevant data protection legislation.

 5. Members are entitled to attend the Annual General Meeting (AGM) or any Special General Meeting (SGM) of the BVT.

 6. Members are entitled to vote on motions at an AGM or SGM.

 7. Members are entitled to propose a motion for consideration at the AGM or an SGM as long as it has the support of two other members and is received at least 30 days before the date of the meeting.
 If a majority of members table a resolution in writing for consideration without a general meeting, it shall be sent to all members eligible to vote and decided by a simple majority of those voting subject to all provisions in the CIO’s constitution .

 8. Generally a motion or resolution shall be passed if it is agreed by a simple majority of members and Trustees present at the meeting.
 Motions shall only be binding on Trustees if they accord with the Trust’s Aims and Objectives and do not require Trustees to take any action at variance with their legal or fiduciary duties as Trustees.

 9. If at least 10% of the members of the CIO so request, the Trustees must call a Special General Meeting (SGM).
 If at least 10% of the members of the CIO so request, the Trustees must make a proposal for decision by the members.